A grassroots movement

 end gender-based violence by creating safer communities across Canada

-Raven Lacerte is a proud member of the Lake Babine First Nation and belongs to the Grizzly Bear Clan.
-She is a co-founder and ambassador for the campaign and also leads outreach to Indigenous communities.
+Raven Lacerte is a proud member of the Lake Babine First Nation in North-Central BC and belongs to the Bear Clan.
+She is the Co-Founder and Executive Director for the Campaign.

 Paul is a member of the Nadleh Whuten Band and belongs to the Carrier First Nation in northern BC.
 He served as the Provincial CEO for the BC Association of Aboriginal Friendship Centres for 20 years.
 In 2011, he co-founded the Moose Hide Campaign with his daughter Raven – and today serves as an ambassador.